JaeyoungChoe/LOFin-bench-HiREC/README.md

 # LOFin benchmark & HiREC framework
 ## Hierarchical Retrieval with Evidence Curation for Open-Domain Financial Question Answering on Standardized Documents (ACL 2025 Findings)

-🚧 **Note: This repository is currently under revision.**
-The current version is **being updated and may not reflect the final implementation**.
-Please refer to future commits for the finalized version of the framework and benchmark dataset.

----

 ## 🔍 Overview: LOFin Framework